lmullen/legal-modernism/website/content/_index.md

 title: Home
 ---

-<p class="fs-4">Law and legal practice modernized in the nineteenth-century United States.
+<p class="fs-4 lede">Law and legal practice modernized in the nineteenth-century United States.
 We are studying and visualizing the history of the modernization of American law.</p>

 Oral pleadings and oracular judges gave way to published decisions and codified statutes.
 Local customs and agrarian rhythms were exchanged for nationally uniform creditor remedies in sync with fast-paced merchant finance.
 Jurists systematized law into hardened categories of public and private, learned and lay, independent white men and dependent, women, children, and ethnic and religious minorities.